-In Togo, agriculture employs two-thirds of the population and accounts for about 41% of GDP.
-Yields have been consistently low for food crops and the performance of the main export crops (cotton, coffee and cocoa) has been deteriorating.
-Meat and fish production are also low and the country relies on imports to make up for its food deficit.
+In Togo, agriculture employs two-thirds of the population and accounts for about 41% of the GDP.
+Yields have been consistently low for food crops and the performance of the main export crops (cotton, coffee, and cocoa) has been deteriorating.
+Meat and fish production is also low and the country relies on imports to make up for its food deficit.
 Rural infrastructure is scarce, poorly maintained, and a major constraint to growth.
 Key challenges also include weak institutional capacities, insufficient coordination, and weak service delivery due to a deteriorated business climate.
 An assessment by the WFP showed that coping strategies included adults reducing their daily food intake in favor of children, downgrading the nutritional quality of the main meal, eating seeds stocked for the next season, and selling livestock.

 At the end of the project, IFAD rated the projected as Moderately Unsatisfactory.
 Some activities, such as the distribution of the Quick Start Kits, achieved their intended objectives focused on the improvement of production and productivity of maize and rice.
 However, value-addition activities were less successful as the quality of some imported equipment did not meet the needs of the beneficiaries and most of the markets built were not yet operational at the end of the project.